Hariaksha/NLP-Charity-Research/updates.md

 I changed my scraper script to get the revenue from each organization from the IRS spreadsheet.

 Because I have updated spreadsheets to scrape from and my script can now get valuable revenue information, I will restart the process of scraping to get all my data again.
 Basically, I am back at 0 states' tax-exempt organizations scraped.

+**Wednesday 3/6/2024 - Hari**

+I met with Dr. Price yesterday to discuss methodology for the project.
+We need to find a way to characterize the mission statements as altruistic or donor-serving.
+Some missions statements use language like 'help you' or 'member-focused' (donor-serving, impure altruism) while others talk about how they will help society (society-serving, pure altruism).
+I will look at linguistics research papers to find ways to characterize mission statement text as pure or impure altruism.
+Hopefully there will be a quantifiable metric that I can get for each mission statement, which I can then correlate to revenue and income.
+Basically, the next step is linguistics research.
+Dr. Price also suggested that I meet with a Linguistics professor from UA to get insights.